Plymouth and District Table Tennis Club

 1. NAME.

-2. OBJECTS.
+2. OBJECTIVES.

-The objects of the Club shall be:-
+(a) The objectives of the Club shall be:

-(b) To promote the sport of Table Tennis as a physical recreation for the benefit of members of the community of Plymouth and District, to enhance health, social development, fitness, skill and excellence through the organisation of competitive and non-competitive activities.
+To promote the sport of Table Tennis as a physical recreation for the benefit of members of the community of Plymouth and District, to enhance health, social development, fitness, skill and excellence through the organisation of competitive and non-competitive activities.

 3. ORGANISATION.